 Must-know Tips for Building a Gaming PC

 The chances are that you're not aware of loads of things if you're new to this.
-However, here are some quick tips that every person who builds a white gaming PC with a straight or corner gaming desk must know before starting.
+However, here are some quick tips that every person who builds a white PC setup with a straight or corner gaming desk must know before starting.

 - Determine your purpose before even starting, so you can match your components to do what you want.